FAQs for Graduates

 A college representative will announce when to begin.
 Though candidates in each major will line up single file, the procession out to the field will consist of two lines side by side, as the lineups of majors from various departments are doubled up.
 For example, the line of candidates in the Department of English may be marching alongside the line from the Department of Geography.

-The bachelor's degree candidates will follow the master's degree candidates in the procession.
+The bachelor's degree candidates will follow the master's degree and credential candidates in the procession.

 Marshals will provide ample guidance, which is why a rehearsal is not necessary.